birromer/forest/site/content/post/two-generals-problem.md

 <!--endtoc-->

 ## Notes {#notes}

+teste (<a href="#citeproc_bib_item_1">Zou et al. 2017</a>)
-This second problem shows how in some cases failures in communication is enough for making it impossible to reach a decision.
+This problem shows how in some cases failures in communication is enough for making it impossible to reach a decision.
 The enunciation of the problem is as follows.

 > Two army division, one commanded by general ALice and one by general Bob, are camped on two hilltops overlooking a valley, The enemy is camped in the valley.
 If both divisions attack simultaneously, they will win, but if only one division attacks by itself, it will be defeated.
 As a result, neither general will attack without a guarantee that the other will attack at the same time.
 In particular, **neither general will attack without communication from the other**.
 >